top of page

 Animal vs. Plant Protein Sources

-While animal proteins are complete proteins – meaning they contain all 9 of the essential amino acids – it is specifically the branched-chain amino acids, and leucine in particular, that stimulate muscle protein synthesis, a marker of the bulking phase.
+While animal proteins are complete proteins – meaning they contain adequate amounts of all nine essential amino acids – it is specifically the branched-chain amino acids, and leucine in particular, that stimulate muscle protein synthesis, a marker of the bulking phase.

-Compared to whey protein isolate, which is a common supplement used by those in the bodybuilding community, there is a lower leucine content in plant-based proteins [3,4].
-Per 100 grams of pea protein, there are 6.4 grams of leucine, compared to 8.6 grams in 100 grams of whey protein [3].
-In rice protein, there is about 8% leucine, whereas whey is 11.5% [4].
+Compared to whey protein isolate, which is a common supplement used by those in the bodybuilding community, there is a lower leucine content in plant-based proteins.
+Per 100 grams of pea protein, there are 6.4 grams of leucine, compared to 8.6 grams in 100 grams of whey protein.
+In rice protein, there is about 8% leucine, whereas whey is 11.5%.
 There is also a lower total amino acid appearance in the blood following rice protein ingestion compared to whey protein ingestion.
-However, a study has found that adding a plant-protein specific digestive enzyme blend to the plant protein, there was no longer any significant difference between the amount of amino acid appearance in blood following rice or whey protein consumption [5].

 Considering the current research, plant-fueled athletes can achieve the same success in the bodybuilding world as a meat-eater.
 I want to know, would you make the switch… or are you stuck in your “wheys?”